ninjawaffle2511/shell-scripts/README.md

-# small repo for my crappy bash scripts
+# my repo of bash scripts